sagniknitr/DNN-Hub/Notes/Halide/halide.md

 ## Introduction

 ###### Why Halide
-- Developing optimized image processing kernel is difficult
+- Developing an optimized image processing kernel is difficult
-- We can optmiize say a sobel filter 11 times faster than a CPU implelementation
+- We can optimize say a Sobel filter 11 times faster than a CPU implementation
-- However, hand crafting sucj optimiztion can tie to that one particualr platform only
+- However, handcrafting such optimization can tie to that one particular platform only
-- Diifucult totm aintain large number of such kernels
+- Difficult to maintain a large number of such kernels
-- Halide is the solutuion
+- Halide is the solution

 ###### What is Halide
 - Halide [Ragan-Kelley et al. 2013] is a domain-specific language (DSL) and compiler for image processing.
-It radically reduces the effort spent on development and optimization by using an abstract, functional programming style, while decoupling the description of the algorithm from that of the execution strategy
+It radically reduces the effort spent on development and optimization by using an abstract, functional programming style, while decoupling the description of the an algorithm from that of the execution strategy
-- Based on C++ operator overloading anfd equopped with a JIT compiler
+- Based on C++ operator overloading and equipped with a JIT compiler
-- Supported architecutre :
+- Supported architecture :
    - x86, ARM, MIPS, Hexagon, PowerPC
 - Supported OS :
-   - Linux, Windows, macOS, Android , ioS, Qualcomm QuRT
+   - Linux, Windows, macOS, Android, ioS, Qualcomm QuRT
 - Supported GPU Compute APIs :
    - OpenCL, OpenGL, CUDA, Apple Metal, MS Direct X12

 ###### Halide architecture
-- Halide supports seperation of algortihms and a schedule :
+- Halide supports the separation of algorithms and a schedule :
-   - Algorithm represemnts computauton kernel , which the main loop.
+   - The algorithm represents the computation kernel, which the main loop.
-   - Schedule represents the main computatiuon and its organization, parallelism and locality of data.
+   - Schedule represents the main computation and its organization, parallelism, and locality of data.
-- Example : Gaussian Filtering
+- Example: Gaussian Filtering
-   - CPU kerenl has 300 lines of code
+   - CPU kernel has 300 lines of code
-   - Adobe : 1500 lines, lots of engineering hours, 10x faster.Has multicore, vectorization support
+   - Adobe: 1500 lines, lots of engineering hours, 10x faster.
+Has multicore, vectorization support
-   - Halide : 60 lines, less engineering hours (2-3 days), 15x faster
+   - Halide: 60 lines, less engineering hours (2-3 days), 15x faster

 ```C++